 How To Recharge Silica Gel

-The beads I have are the bluish purple color and they contain Chlorine Cobalt, a cancer causing agent if ingested.
-There are other food grade gels that don’t have this chemical and I recommend those if you have kids or pets.
+The beads I have are a bluish-purple color and they contain Chlorine Cobalt, a cancer-causing agent if ingested.
+There are other food-grade gels that don’t have this chemical and I recommend those if you have kids or pets.
 They are usually orange, or sometimes you’ll find all white beads with a few purple beads mixed in as color indicators.
 These are much safer for your health and probably better if you’re going to be handling them regularly.

 The purple beads are totally fine as long as you don’t mix them with food and keep them away from your pets or kids.
 I also wash my hands well after handling them.

-Method #2 – Silica Gel Beads + Pelican Case
+Method #2 – Silica Gel Beads + Pelican Style Case

-With the Pelican cases you can pack your lenses and camera gear, then throw in a handful of the Silica Gel packets and you’ll be good to go for awhile, I would say at least a month in extremely humid climate if you’re opening and closing your case every few days.
+With the Pelican style cases, you can pack your lenses and camera gear, then throw in a handful of the Silica Gel packets and you’ll be good to go for a while, I would say at least a month in an extremely humid climate if you’re opening and closing your case every few days.
 It takes about six hours for the beads to pull in the moisture and you’ll see them slowly change color letting you know when it’s time for a recharge.